 Asthma can not be cured so far, but in most cases it can be effectively treated.
 For long-term drug treatment, 5-step regimens are used in adults, children and adolescents.
 The intensity of drug treatment increases with higher steps.
 For example, medication is used as needed (step 1) or anti-inflammatory drugs are used for long-term treatment.
 Controlling the course of disease, regular patient trainings, and avoiding potential asthma triggers are also important cornerstones of treatment.

-Acute bronchitis: Causes, symptoms, and treatment
+Bronchitis: Causes, symptoms, and treatment

 Bronchitis can appear in acute or chronic forms.
 The bronchial mucosa is inflamed in either case.
 The symptoms of acute and chronic bronchitis differ mainly in terms of the severity and duration of the disease.
 In over 90 percent of cases, acute bronchitis develops because of a viral infection.
 Therefore, the risk of developing acute bronchitis is particularly high during the wet and cold months of the winter.
 Children, the elderly, and people with weak immune systems are affected the most.

-Symptoms: How to recognise acute bronchitis
+Symptoms: How to recognise acute and chronic bronchitis

 Acute bronchitis becomes noticeable as a dry cough after an incubation time of a few hours or days.
-Accompanying symptoms of acute bronchitis are often a runny nose (rhinitis), in-flammation of the larynx (laryngitis), inflammation of the trachea (tracheitis), and typical symptoms of viral or bacterial infections, such as fever, headache, and joint pain.
+Accompanying symptoms of acute bronchitis are often a runny nose (rhinitis), inflammation of the larynx (laryngitis), inflammation of the trachea (tracheitis), and typical symptoms of viral or bacterial infections, such as fever, headache, and joint pain.
 The initially cough changes after several days and is then accompanied by white mucus (phlegm).

-Treatment: How to treat acute bronchitis
+Treatment: How to treat acute and chronic bronchitis

 Bronchitis usually runs its course without complications and is therefore easily treatable.
 Bed rest, drinking lots of fluids, and appropriate treatment in form of cough remedies to enable fast healing.
 Symptoms can also be improved with fever-reducing approaches, such as warm compresses and pain relievers, for example paracetamol.